Knowing how to use renovation pruning to tame monster fruit trees is a useful tool for many new homeowners.

 Here’s another typical example of a backyard fruit tree that got away:

-In both cases the trees are still healthy, and so the good news is it’s completely possible to bring them back into production and make them manageable again, so if you’ve inherited some fruit trees that haven’t been cared for for some time, don’t despair.
+In both cases the trees are still healthy.
+So, the good news is that it’s completely possible to bring them back into production and make them manageable again.
+If you’ve inherited some fruit trees that haven’t been cared for for some time, don’t despair.

 Here’s how we’d approach the first example (you can modify these instructions to suit your own situation of course):

 - Firstly, remove all the blackberries.
-This can be a challenge because blackberries love to regrow, but a combination of grubbing out the canes, cutting the rest very low, and if possible following up with sheep or goats, or mowing regularly should gradually get rid of them.
+This can be a challenge because blackberries love to regrow.
+A combination of grubbing out as many canes as possible and cutting the rest very low will get you started.
+Following up by grazing with sheep or goats is an excellent idea if possible.
+If not, mowing regularly should gradually get rid of them.
 We wouldn’t use poison on them around fruit trees, because it’s not good for the soil.

-- Decide what shape of tree you’d ultimately like to achieve (e.g. ‘vase’ or ‘central leader’), and select the permanent limbs you’re going to keep in the tree to give you the best approximation of that shape.
+- Decide what shape of tree you’d ultimately like to achieve, e.g. ‘vase’ or ‘central leader’.
+Select the permanent limbs you’re going to keep in the tree to give you the best approximation of that shape.

 - Reduce the height of the tree by pruning each retained permanent limb down to a lateral that is at the right height to become the new ‘leader’ of that limb.

 - Now do the regular maintenance pruning job on each limb.
-Starting from the top and working down to the bottom of the limb, make a decision about how to treat each lateral (or side branch), which boils down to either leaving them alone, shortening them or removing them.
+Start from the top and work down to the bottom of the limb.
+Make a decision about how to treat each lateral (or side branch) as you come to it.
+Your choices boil down to either leaving them alone, shortening them or removing them.

-Here’s the same trees after the first year’s renovation pruning – the blackberries have started to be removed, suckers have been removed, some limbs have been removed, and some lateral growth shortened.
+Here are the same trees after the first year’s renovation pruning.
+The blackberries have started to be removed, suckers have been cut out, some limbs have been taken out of the tree, and some lateral growth shortened.
 They’re starting to look like fruit trees again!

-Renovation pruning has many challenges, including the fact that when you remove a large amount of wood you’re likely to stimulate the tree to grow a whole lot of new wood to replace it, often at the expense of growing fruit.
+Renovation pruning has many challenges.
+One of the main ones is the fact that when you remove a large amount of wood you’re likely to stimulate the tree to grow a whole lot of new wood to replace it.
+This is likely to occur at the expense of growing fruit.